+2c.
+The N3IWF sends the PDU Session Modification Command to UE (if received in step 1b) and receives the response message from UE.
+The QoS parameters are included in the PDU Session Modification Command message.

-3. Remote UE derives PC5 QoS parameters for the PC5 link based on the Additional QoS Information received in step 2a.
-It also provides the SPI corresponding to the Child SA to enable filtering and mapping of DL traffic towards the right PDU Session/QoS Flow within the Intermediate Network.
+3. Remote UE derives PC5 QoS parameters for the PC5 link based on the Additional QoS QoS parameters received in step 2c and the mapping between 5QI and PQI provisioned by PCF .

+Remote UE sends the Link Modification Request to the Relay UE and provides PC5 QoS parameters and the N3IWF address and SPI corresponding to the Child SA to enable filtering and mapping of DL traffic towards the right PDU Session/QoS Flow within the Intermediate Network.
-Editor's note: Whether step 3 from Remote UE to Relay UE can be a NAS request is FFS.

-4. Based on comparison of the existing PDU session QoS parameters used for 5G ProSe relaying between the Relay UE and the Intermediate Network and the QoS characteristics received from Remote UE in step 3, the Relay UE determines whether it is necessary to request PDU session modification for the PDU Session used by the Relay UE to exchange traffic on behalf of the Remote UE.
+4. Relay UE derives the QoS parameters for Uu link based on the PC5 QoS parameters received from step 3 and determines whether it is necessary to request PDU session modification for the PDU Session used by the Relay UE to exchange traffic on behalf of the Remote UE.

 If the existing QoS between the Relay UE and the Intermediate Network is already sufficient to meet the QoS requirement received in step 3, then no PDU session modification towards the Intermediate Network is necessary, step 5 is omitted.